rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part04/README.md

 ````
 Exception in thread "main" java.lang.IllegalStateException: Duplicate key lions
     at java.util.stream.Collectors.lambda$throwingMerger$114(Collectors.java:133)
     at java.util.stream.Collectors$$Lambda$3/1044036744.apply(Unknown Source)
 ````

 What’s wrong?
 Two of the animal names are the same length.
 We didn’t tell Java what to do.
 Should the collector choose the first one it encounters?
 The last one it encounters?
 Concatenate the two?
 Since the collector has no idea what to do, it “solves” the problem by throwing an exception and making it our problem.
 How thoughtful.
 Let’s suppose that our requirement is to create a comma-separated `String` with the animal names.
 We could write this:

 ````
 Stream<String> ohMy = Stream.of("lions", "tigers", "bears");
 Map<Integer, String> map = ohMy.collect(Collectors.toMap(
     String::length, k -> k, (s1, s2) -> s1 + "," + s2));
 System.out.println(map); // {5=lions,bears, 6=tigers}
-System.out.println(map.getClass()); // class. java.util.HashMap
+System.out.println(map.getClass()); // java.util.HashMap
 ````

 It so happens that the `Map` returned is a `HashMap`.
 This behavior is not guaranteed.
 Suppose that we want to mandate that the code return a `TreeMap` instead.
 No problem.
 We would just add a constructor reference as a parameter:

 ````
 Stream<String> ohMy = Stream.of("lions", "tigers", "bears");
 TreeMap<Integer, String> map = ohMy.collect(Collectors.toMap(
 String::length, k -> k, (s1, s2) -> s1 + "," + s2, TreeMap::new));
 System.out.println(map); // // {5=lions,bears, 6=tigers}
-System.out.println(map.getClass()); // class. java.util.TreeMap
+System.out.println(map.getClass()); // java.util.TreeMap
 ````

 This time we got the type that we specified.
 With us so far?
 This code is long but not particularly complicated.
 We did promise you that the code would be long!

 ### Collecting Using Grouping, Partitioning, and Mapping

 Now suppose that we want to get groups of names by their length.
 We can do that by saying that we want to group by length:

 ````
 Stream<String> ohMy = Stream.of("lions", "tigers", "bears");